affiliate disclosure

 For pricing, WP Rocket seems to be the better option for many reasons.

-It is affordable and billed based on the number of website licenses purchased, not on the number of page views or bandwidth consumed.
+It is affordable and billed based on the number of website licenses purchased, not on page views or bandwidth consumed.

 NitroPack subscriptions are per website, which might not be cost-effective for agencies or for multiple-website requirements.

-The custom plan allows you to negotiate for your specific number of websites, but you must talk to support.
+The custom plan allows you to negotiate your specific number of websites, but you must contact support.ย

 Editor’s Pick – NitroPack versus WP Rocket